History of Sesame Street: 2020s

-In 2020, CNN had aired a few town hall segments with Sesame Street characters to help children understand difficult topics during the COVID-19 pandemic and Black Lives Matter riots.
+In 2020, CNN had aired a few town hall segments with Sesame Street characters to help children understand difficult topics during the COVID-19 pandemic and Black Lives Matter protests.

 On January 29, 2024, the Elmo X (formerly Twitter) account posted: "Elmo is just checking in!
 How is everybody doing?"
 The post currently has at least 219 million views, at least 20K comments, and at least 46K quote responses.
 The response to the post was overwhelming worry, anxiety, and fear, sparking a larger online and multimedia conversation about mental health.Some of the most-viewed responses include the likes of, "Elmo, life is just hard," and "elmo im gonna be real with you, I dont think I can keep living like this, I feel like oscar the grouch in a world of elmo's."
 The next day, the Elmo account posted: "Wow!
 Elmo is glad he asked!
 Elmo learned that it is important to ask a friend how they are doing.
 Elmo will check in again soon, friends!
 Elmo loves you."
 After that, the Sesame Street social media accounts at large posted similar messages of support, and Sesame Workshop made sure to publicize mental health resources.

 On October 30, 2023, The Hollywood Reporter reported that Sesame Street would drop its longtime 'magazine' format for season 56 in favor of a more narrative format, which introduces a new animated series, Tales from 123.

 On December 13, 2024, it was announced that HBO would be removing Sesame Street from its lineup to "find a new home".
 However, the episodes will remain in the Max streaming library until 2027.

 On May 19, 2025, it was announced that Sesame Street would begin to air new episodes on Netflix starting November 10th, which would also be airing on PBS.
 To include the acquisition of older episodes by Netflix, new episodes will be released on both platforms on the same day, along with past Sesame Street seasons.
+In September 2026, Netflix announced the development of a new Sesame Street film.

 In August 2025, Sesame Workshop entered a five-year partnership with Phreesia, a healthcare technology company specializing in patient intake and engagement.
 The collaboration aims to promote pediatric health by delivering educational content featuring Sesame Street characters to families during medical visits.